usounds/Rito/frontend/app/[locale]/privacy/en.md

 ## 6. User Rights
 - Information including DIDs is managed by the users themselves and is not subject to deletion requests handled by the Service.
-- If you wish to delete bookmark information, please use the deletion functionality provided on this site.
+- If you wish to delete your bookmark information, please note that data stored on the PDS cannot be deleted by others.
+Therefore, you must delete it yourself using the functions provided on this site.

 ## 7. Revisions
 This Privacy Policy may be revised as necessary.
 Revisions will be announced on this site.